jc473/RaidnRank/README.md

 # RaidnRank

 Workflow for extracting RaidnRank results and preparing the spreadsheet upload.
+TEST

 ## Steps
 1. In game, run `/rnr export`.